joeymalvinni/ictf2024writeups/web/Boing/README.md

 ## The Attack Vector

-We can see in `pages/index.html` that the image's score in the metadata needs to be over 100,000 to get the flag:
+Once you upload an image and `compute.py` generates a metadata file, we can see in `pages/index.html` that the score from this metadata needs to be over 100,000 to get the flag:

 ```html
     ...